-Clarissa Hulse is one of the leading lights of the British textile world, uncompromising in her passion to deliver the ultimate combination of colour, print and fabrics.
+Clarissa Hulse is one of the leading lights of the British textile world, uncompromising in her passion to deliver the ultimate combination of colour, print and fabric.
 She produces beautiful and luxurious home accessories, wallpapers and fabrics, selling in both top notch department stores such as Heals, House of Fraser, John Lewis, Liberty, and Selfridges and across the world in exclusive boutiques.

 She was born in Prague, and was lucky to live in many countries whilst growing up – including Thailand, Spain, Italy and Greece.
 This eclectic background has had a huge influence on her approach to colour and design.